by Santorini Dave • Updated: June 21, 2019

 Top 10 Things to Do in Los Cabos

+Highly recommended!
 El Arco (the arch) is Cabo’s most iconic landmark, a striking rock formation rising from the southernmost point of the Baja Peninsula, where the Pacific Ocean becomes the Sea of Cortez.
 The best way to visit El Arco is by kayak; this is the only way to access the cove and get up close to the arch, as larger boats are unable to maneuver the tight space there.
-High Tide Sea Expeditions offers outstanding glass-bottom kayak tours to El Arco, which include plenty of time to explore the area and take photos, plus a visit to the sea lion colony, and snorkeling at Pelican Rock on the way back.
-Tours last around three hours, with the price inclusive of hotel transfer, life vests, snorkel gear, and refreshments.
-Kid-friendly for swimmers ages 5 and up.
+Tours last about 3.5 hours, with the price inclusive of hotel transfer, life vests, snorkel gear, and refreshments and snacks.
+Kid-friendly for swimmers ages 7 and up.

 Snorkel the Sea of Cortez